top of page

 Choosing specific and attainable weekly and monthly milestones that you aim to reach in your fitness journey keeps you on track.
 Setting small, gradual, attainable goals for each week and month, leading up to a 6-month goal, is how we get to the destination while avoiding frustration.

 Goals are an absolute necessity to give structure and meaning to your planning and vision.
-Walk into any big gym and you'll see, all around you, the result "training" without goals or purpose: people wandering from machine to machine without a clear idea of what they're doing and why.
-It's basically just mindless movement.
+Walk into any big gym and you'll see, all around you, the result of "training" without goals or purpose: people wandering from machine to machine without a clear idea of what they're doing and why.
+It's just mindless movement.

 Glance over at the treadmill.
 You'll see gym patrons walking aimlessly while watching a TV screen or flipping through a magazine.